-As the world's largest landlocked country and one of its most sparsely populated, getting around in Kazakhstan is not always an easy task.
-Because of the country's vastness, an expat's experience of driving and transport in Kazakhstan will vary greatly from place to place.
+As the world's largest landlocked country and one of its most sparsely populated, Kazakhstan does not always make getting around easy.
+Because of the country's vastness, an expat's experience of driving and transport in Kazakhstan will vary from place to place.

-While there are various public transport options and well-developed roads in large cities such as Almaty and Nur-Sultan (previously Astana), the country's more rural areas are likely to have considerably less to offer in this regard.
+While there are various public transport options and well-developed roads in large cities such as Almaty and Astana (previously Nur-Sultan), the country's rural areas are likely to have considerably less to offer in this regard.

 Public transport in Kazakhstan

-Almaty is home to the country's only metro system, although Astana is currently planning to implement a light metro system is currently being planned in Nur-Sultan.
-The metro in Almaty is clean and a cheap and fast way to get around, but with just one line of 14 miles (23 km), it has limited usefulness.
+Almaty is home to the country's only metro system, although Astana is currently planning to implement a light metro system.
+The metro in Almaty is clean and a cheap and fast way to get around, but with just one line of 14 miles (23 km), it has limited use.

-Trains can be a good way to travel locally and regionally in Kazakhstan, and can even be taken to neighbouring countries such as Russia, China, Kyrgyzstan and Uzbekistan, provided that time is not an issue.
+Trains can be a scenic way to travel locally and regionally in Kazakhstan, and they even reach neighbouring countries such as Russia, China, Kyrgyzstan and Uzbekistan, provided that time is not an issue.
 Travelling by rail may be cheap, but it is also rather slow.

 There are tram systems in the cities of Pavlodar and Temirtau.
-There used to be a tram service in Almaty too, but the service has been suspended indefinitely since October 2015.
+There used to be a tram service in Almaty too, but the service was indefinitely suspended in October 2015.

-Travelling by bus in Kazakhstan is a little faster than travelling by train, but slower than travelling by taxi or car.
-Buses tend not to stick to any particular schedule, and most bus drivers will only speak Russian, making this an inconvenient way to travel for most expats.
+Travelling by bus in Kazakhstan is a little faster than travelling by train, but slower than commuting by taxi or car.
+Buses frequently do not stick to any particular schedule, and most bus drivers will only speak Russian, making this an inconvenient way to travel for most expats.
 On the upside, fares are cheap.

 A marshrutka is a kind of minibus or van that is larger than a regular car but smaller than a bus.
-They run on fixed routes around town and tend to be rather dilapidated.
+They run on fixed routes around town and tend to be quite run down.

 Taxis in Kazakhstan

-Taxis can usually be found outside bus and train stations throughout Kazakhstan.
-While more expensive than trains or buses, they are still relatively cheap, and the cost can be reduced further by sharing a taxi ride with other passengers.
+Taxis are usually available outside bus and train stations throughout Kazakhstan.
+While more expensive than trains or buses, they are still relatively cheap, and the cost can be further reduced by sharing a ride with other passengers.